 Since prone positioning is required for this procedure, it is performed under general anesthesia with endotracheal intubation.

 PRA requires the patient to be placed in the prone jackknife position after induction of general anesthesia and endotracheal intubation.
 A Cloward table with Cloward Surgical Saddle is used to allow the abdomen to hang anteriorly.
 That, combined with the jackknife positioning, opens and decreases the pressure of the retroperitoneum.
 The face, arms, legs, and pressure points are all padded with the elbows, knees, and hips bent at 90 degrees.
 The external landmarks identified for optimal port placement are the iliac crest, the tip of the 12th rib, and the edge of the perispinous muscles.
 The initial incision is placed just inferior to the tip of the 12th rib.
 Scissors are used to sharply divide the soft tissue and enter the retroperitoneum.
+Dissection is just past the mandible, with care being taken not to dissect to superficial penetrating skin.
 The operator’s finger is then used to bluntly clear a space and guide the placement of 5-mm ports medially and laterally, both angled at about 30 degrees and aimed toward the position of the adrenal gland.
 A 10-mm balloon port is then placed in the initially placed middle incision.
 The retroperitoneum is then insufflated with carbon dioxide through high flow tubing with an insufflation pressure of 25 mmHg.